enweg/BayesFluxR/README.md

 like <- likelihood.feedforward_normal(net, Gamma(2.0, 0.5))
 ```

-For all of the estimation methods in BFluxR, we need some initial
+For all of the estimation methods in BayesFluxR, we need some initial
 values.
-BFluxR handles this via initialisers, which essentially just
+BayesFluxR handles this via initialisers, which essentially just
 tell it how to initialise all parameters.
 Currently only one kind of
 initialiser is implemented: Initialising all parameters (network and
 likelihood) by drawing randomly from a distribution.
 Users are free to